victor-m-p/markdown-cv/index.md

 ## Job Experience

 `2022-current`
-__Predoc at Carnegie Mellon University (Simon DeDeo)__ <br/>
+__Predoctoral Fellowship at Carnegie Mellon University (Simon DeDeo)__ <br/>
 Currently working with prof. Simon DeDeo at Carnegie Mellon University (CMU) as a predoctoral researcher.
 One project uses experimental approaches and cutting-edge NLP (e.g. sentenceBERT, GPT-3) to understand how humans think about possibilities.
-Another project uses insights from statistical mechanics, maximum entropy and ML to model the constraint networks of religious beliefs (using the DRH database).
+Another project uses insights from statistical mechanics, maximum entropy, and ML to model the constraint networks of religious beliefs (using the DRH database).

 `2020-2022`
 __Center for Humanities Computing Aarhus (CHCAA)__ <br/>